Benjamin Lebwohl, MD Specialties: Gastroenterology

 About Benjamin Lebwohl, MD

-Dr. Lebwohl is the Louis and Gloria Flanzer Scholar at Columbia University Medical Center.
-He is the recipient of a Young Investigator Research Grant from the Celiac Disease Foundation (2019-2021).
-He is an associated scholar at the Karolinska Institute in Stockholm, Sweden, where he performs population-based research in celiac disease in the Department of Medical Epidemiology and Biostatistics.
-He currently serves as a member of the Gastrointestinal Drugs Advisory Committee of the United States Food and Drug Administration.
-He is heavily involved in medical education and lectures regularly to trainees on topics including celiac disease, clinical decision making, quality improvement, pseudoscience, diarrhea, the Beethoven string quartets, and colorectal cancer screening.
+Dr. Lebwohl is the Louis and Gloria Flanzer Scholar at Columbia University Irving Medical Center.
+He serves as Chair of the Gastrointestinal Drugs Advisory Committee of the United States Food and Drug Administration.
+He is heavily involved in medical education and lectures regularly to trainees on topics including celiac disease, evidence-based medicine, clinical decision making, pseudoscience, diarrhea, the Beethoven string quartets, and colorectal cancer screening.

 - NewYork-Presbyterian / Columbia University Irving Medical Center